-- Molina Dual Option's network providers include: - Doctors, nurses, and other health care professionals that you can go to as a member of our plan; - Clinics, hospitals, nursing facilities, and other places that provide health services in our plan; and - Home health agencies, durable medical equipment suppliers, waiver services providers, long-term services and supports providers, and others who provide goods and services that you get through Medicare or Healthy Connections Medicaid.
+- Molina Dual Option's network providers include: - doctors, nurses, and other health care professionals that you can use as a member of our plan; - clinics, hospitals, nursing facilities, and other places that provide health services in our plan; and

+• home health agencies, durable medical equipment suppliers, waiver services providers, long-term services and supports providers, and others who provide goods and services that you get through Medicare or Healthy Connections Medicaid.

-Network providers have agreed to accept payment from our plan for covered services as payment in
+Network providers have agreed to accept payment from our plan for covered services as payment in full.